ibm-cloud-docs/cis/custom-rules-creating.md

 You can create many types of WAF custom rules.
 However, the number of active rules on your site is limited by your customer plan.
 See [Comparing CIS plans](/docs/cis?topic=cis-cis-plan-comparison) for more information on entitlements.

 The number of active rules per plan is fixed.
-You can't purchase additional active rules at this time.
+Currently, you can't purchase more active rules.

 Before getting started, it's a good idea to review [Using fields, functions, and expressions](/docs/cis?topic=cis-custom-rules-fields-and-expressions&interface=cli).
 {: important}